3 | Resource Library

 Teaching Kids to Think Like Engineers

-Khan Academy is an amazing, well-organized resource for math, with an impressive catalogue of videos on everything from basic addition to AP Calculus.
+Khan Academy is an amazing, well-organized resource for math, with an impressive catalog of videos on everything from basic addition to AP Calculus.

 Selections from the Khan Academy YouTube page:

-Sal Khan walks us through a multitude of algebra tutorials that align with the new Common Core standard of teaching.
+Sal Khan walks us through a multitude of algebra tutorials that align with Common Core standards.

 Sal Khan walks us through solving an equation with variables on both sides.

 In line with the Common Core practice of giving students multiple possible methods to solve problems, these videos show three different ways of solving a system of equations:

 This YouTube channel, “The Video Math Tutor,” features a video playlist that acts as a refresher for a variety of math skills and basic mathematical concepts.